Building Nested Documentation Structures

 As plug-ins contribute functionality to the platform, it's common to add documentation that describes the new function.
 How can this documentation be structured so that the user sees a cohesive and complete set of documentation instead of many individual contributions?
 The table of contents definition provides mechanisms for building documentation in both a top-down and bottom-up fashion.

-Top-down nesting
+Top-down Nesting

 Top-down nesting refers to the technique of defining a master table of contents which refers to all other included tocs.
 Top-down nesting is a convenient method for breaking up known content into smaller pieces.
 With top-down nesting, the link attribute is used in the table of contents definition to refer to linked tocs rather than providing an href